 "Piping": Pipe, tube, fittings, valves, controls, strainers, hangers, supports, union, traps, drains, insulation, and related items.

+"Provide": To supply, install and connect up complete and ready for safe and regular operation of particular work referred to unless specifically otherwise noted.

 Router: Device connecting two or more networks at network layer.

 "Supply": To purchase, procure, acquire, and deliver complete with related accessories.